 For more information, visit NiroshiniThambar.com

-Joanna Young is an independent choreographer currently practicing in Govanhill.
+Joanna Young (she/her) is an independent choreographer currently practicing in Govanhill.
 Her work often involves a meditative and sensorial tone, intricate crafting and time to tune into the movements between people, places, and things.
 Interdisciplinary collaboration is at the core of Joanna’s work.
 Projects and practices emerge by listening and responding, which facilitates an inclusive, co-authored and participatory process.
 Joanna works in both rural and urban contexts, which have resulted in outdoor, gallery and site-specific installations; stage productions; film; and audio walks.

 Recent collaborative projects include: ‘Conditions for possibility’ (a research project funded through a Creative Wales Award); ‘And all the men we saw today’ (Commissioned by Southampton university); ‘Unknown Places’ (Commissioned by Shropshire Inclusive Dance); and ‘Bodies of water’, made in collaboration with Saffy Setohy, Aya Kobayashi, and Nicolette Mcleod. .